 - View the Prize Committee’s submission-evaluation rubric.

 The Folklore and Science Prize Committee awards two prizes: one to senior scholars (including, for example, academic faculty and public folklore professionals) and one to junior scholars (including, for example, graduate and undergraduate students).
 Each prize winner receives a $400 prize.
-Senior Prize winners are invited and encouraged to participate in an interdisciplinary discussion at that year’s American Folklore Society conference.
+Senior Prize winners are invited and encouraged to participate in an interdisciplinary and remote panel discussion featuring folklorists and scientists sometime in 2023.

 Winners will be announced by mid-July.
 Before submitting, please remove personal identifiers from paper body and citations.
 Submissions should include a cover letter with contact information and the anonymized paper, both compiled into a single PDF file.
 To submit, please use the AFS Prize Application Form.
 For any technical questions related to the submission, please send an email to AFS Executive Director Jessica Turner.